Themed Living Communities

 Other Special Interest Housing Options Available:

-Gender-Neutral housing is an environment where student housing is not restricted to traditional limitations of the gender binary.
+Gender Inclusive Housing is an environment where student housing is not restricted to traditional limitations of the gender binary.
 This housing option is ideal for students whose gender identification and/or gender expression varies from the standard paradigm and for students who believe that their gender should not factor into the decision of whom to live with.

 During the room draw process students apply to be matched with a transfer or exchange sudent as their roommate.
 These students then are paired up in the summer with students who are accepted as either transfer or exchange students.
 This gives current Oxy students an opportunity to share their love of Oxy with new students coming in and gives them an opportunity to learn about a different area or culture as well.